 6. Take your Dog in Your Car

 Remember that dogs are intelligent creatures; you need to treat them so.
 If you need to move your dogs after the entire moving process has been completed, it is a smart idea to choose to move them with you inside your car.
-Most moving companies in California will advise you to take your dog with you in your car because it makes them feel a lot safer and calm.
+Most moving companies will advise you to take your dog with you in your car because it makes them feel a lot safer and calm.
 There have been reports of dogs that suddenly turned aggressive and wild when they were placed in the moving trucks.